Internal consistency of the Bible: Gospels

 In Ethics, Dietrich Bonhoeffer pointed out another conflict, between / ("He who is not with Me is against Me; and he who does not gather with Me scatters") and /("For he who is not against us [you] is for us [you]").
 Bonhoeffer called these two sayings "the claim to exclusiveness and the claim to totality".
 He argued that both are necessary and that "The cross of Christ makes both sayings true."
 D. A. Carson commented similarly, adding he thought there are two different contexts where /describe the attitude listeners are to have to other possible disciples: when in doubt, be inclusive, while / describe the standard listeners should apply to themselves: be in no doubt of one's own standing.
 Other commentaries argue that, juxtaposed, the sayings declare the impossibility of neutrality.

 Modern New Testament scholarship tends to view these not as separate statements, but rather one statement that has either been preserved in two different forms, or has been altered by the Gospel writers to present a point of view that expresses the needs of the Christian community at the time.
 The Gospel of Mark, generally considered the earliest of the Gospels, presents the 'inclusive' formulation, in association with an account of Jesus rebuking his followers for stopping someone from carrying out exorcisms in his name.
 The Gospel of Matthew has the other, 'exclusive' version, preceded by a story about a strong man; the Gospel of Mark also includes this story, but without the concluding observation.
 The Luke version presents both versions.
-There is still lively discussion about which version is the more authentic; see also the Jesus Seminar.
+There is still lively discussion about which version is the more authentic;